 Together, we can make a difference in the lives of all students here at Clifton Park to ensure their success now and in the future.
 I look forward to another successful year working with students, parents, and all staff here at Clifton Park Elementary.

 Thank you for your help and support as we begin another successful.
+We look forward to many more years of Academic Excellence.

 Title I, Part A Distinguished Schools